-Our first key insight is that such a combination of fixed transfers and trading price determines the price level if and only if it is impossible for any subgroup of private agents to place trades in the official market that would lead another agent to be rationed in it.
+Our first key insight is that such a combination of fixed transfers and a fixed official trading price determines the price level if and only if it is impossible for any subgroup of private agents to place trades in the official market that would lead other agents to be rationed in it.
 A policy that does not satisfy this property opens up the possibility of situations in which some agents coordinate on squeezing the official market in order to induce the other agents to trade at unfavorable unofficial prices with them.
-In order to discourage such behavior, the state must commit to trade quantities of goods or money that are strictly larger than the ones it trades in equilibrium.
+In order to discourage such behavior, the state must commit to trade quantities of goods or money that are strictly larger than the ones it ends up trading in equilibrium.

 More concretely, suppose for example that the large fiscal debtors in this economy cannot purchase enough money from the state to meet their tax liabilities because the other agents buy more money than they need in the official market.
 This might lead to a situation akin to debt deflation, whereby these large fiscal debtors are willing to offload desirable commodities for cash at a low unofficial price in order to avoid bankruptcy, and their counterparts use the cash that they obtain in the official market to snap up these cheap commodities.
-The state must ensure that every single debtor can purchase enough cash to afford her taxes at the official price no matter the trades of the rest of the private sector in order to avoid such debt deflation and the rise of low unofficial price levels.
+The state must ensure that every single debtor can purchase enough cash to afford her taxes at the official price no matter the trades of the rest of the private sector in order to avoid the emergence of such low unofficial price levels.
+This may imply that the state must stand ready to sell much more money (buy many more goods) than it actually does in equilibrium.